open-vela/external_curl/SECURITY.md

 If you have found or just suspect a security problem somewhere in curl or libcurl, report it on [https://hackerone.com/curl](https://hackerone.com/curl).

-We treat security issuse with confidentiality until disclosed controlled and responsibly.
+We treat security issues with confidentiality until controlled and disclosed responsibly.